-Coaching for musical theater can be done over Zoom too!
 If you prefer coaching with accompaniment, please have accompaniment recordings to play off a device such as your phone.

 I’m originally a lady of the theater.
 Theater is the heart and soul of the acting business, and it’s a brilliant place to practice being truthful.

 From the audition room to Broadway, for over 25 years, I’ve walked through every step of creating roles to maintaining them in long-running Broadway shows.